Republicans to Trump: Let Mueller do his job

 “I don’t like the way it happened.
 He should’ve been allowed to finish through the weekend,” Senator Marco Rubio said on NBC’s “Meet the Press.”

 Rubio, who supports the special counsel probe, said the decision to fire McCabe was made before the release of the Justice Department inspector general’s report that Attorney General Jeff Sessions cited in his dismissal.
+Sessions said the report concluded McCabe leaked information to reporters and misled investigators about his actions.

-Flake said the Senate Judiciary Committee would look at the report, which Sessions said concluded McCabe leaked information to reporters and misled investigators about his actions.
+On Twitter, Michael Bromwich, McCabe’s lawyer, hit back at Trump’s tweets about his client, calling the president’s comments “childish, defamatory, disgusting & false.”

-“I’m just puzzled by why the White House is going so hard at this, other than that they’re very afraid of what might come out,” Flake said on CNN.
+“The whole truth will come out in due course,” Bromwich wrote.
+“But the tweets confirm that he has corrupted the entire process that led to Mr. McCabe’s termination and has rendered it illegitimate.”

-Reporting by Susan Cornwell; Writing by Doina Chiacu; Editing by Lisa Shumaker, Caren Bohan and Andrea Ricci
+Reporting by Susan Cornwell and Doina Chiacu; Writing by Doina Chiacu; Additional reporting by Pete Schroeder; Editing by Andrea Ricci and Peter Cooney